- Sports and Recreation»

 At Auburn, Aundray Bruce was a force at outside linebacker.
 He was a two time All-SEC linebacker and was labeled as the next Lawrence Taylor.

 Bruce was the first overall pick in 1988.
+While he flashed some of his next Lawrence Taylor sizzle as he was selected to the All-Rookie team, many were still skeptical of his effort to the game.
 He vastly under performed only recording 16 sacks in four years with the team.
-He was also very immature and caused many on and off field incidents with teammates and the public.
+He was also very immature and caused many on and off field incidents with teammates and the public, most notably being slapped with two paternity suits as a rookie and pointing a BB gun on a pizza delivery driver.
+Jerry Glanville tried to save his Atlanta tenure by converting him to tight end, but ultimately kept him on the defensive line.
 The main reason he is the biggest bust in Atlanta history was that the Falcons had their pick of Michael Irvin or Randall McDaniel, Tim Brown, Bennie Blades, Neil Smith, Keith Jackson, Sterling Sharpe or Ken Harvey, all future Pro Bowlers and/or Hall of Famers.
 Bruce spent his final years in Oakland before retiring after 11 years and never lived up to the reputation of being the next L.T.